persephonesoft/webcerberus-helm/README.md

 ```

 Explanation:
-1. The StatefulSet creates three replicas of the pod, each with its own PVC.
+1. The StatefulSet creates a replica of the pod, with its own PVC.
 2. The `volumeClaimTemplates` section defines a template for creating the PVCs.
 In this example, we named it `gpfs-pvc`.
 3. The `gpfs-pvc` PVC will be created based on the GPFS-specific storage class (`gpfs-storage-class`) defined in the `storageClassName` field.
 4. The `accessModes` is set to `ReadWriteMany` to allow shared access to the GPFS volume.
-5. `resources.requests.storage` specifies the requested storage size for each PVC (e.g., 10Gi).
+5. `resources.requests.storage` specifies the requested storage size for the PVC (e.g., 10Gi).
 6. The `volumeMode` is set to `Filesystem` to indicate a file system type volume.